 - 10.1 Responsibility for Safety.
 The University, Employees and the Union share responsibility for workplace safety. - 10.1.1 The University will provide a work environment that complies with applicable safety standards established by the Washington Industrial Safety and Health Act ("WISHA").
 The University will provide Employees with required safety equipment, personal protective equipment and apparel. - 10.1.2 The Union and the University will work cooperatively on safety-related matters and encourage Employees to work in a safe manner and report any issues of concerns to the appropriate University officials. - 10.2 Unsafe Working Conditions.
 An Employee who is given an assignment that he or she reasonably believes will be detrimental to his or her health will immediately notify his or her supervisor.
 The Employee will not be required to perform the alleged unsafe assignment, and will not receive discipline for refusing to do so, until the matter has been reviewed with the Employee's supervisor.
 If such a review does not resolve the matter, it will be referred to the University's Environmental Health and Safety staff.
 At the Employee's request, a Union representative will participate in any review conducted pursuant to this section. - 10.3 Alcohol and Drug-Free Workplace.
 All Employees must report to work in a condition fit to perform their assigned duties unimpaired by alcohol or drugs.
 The University and all Employees must comply with the provisions of the Drug-Free Schools and Communities Act, the Drug-Free Schools and Campuses Regulations, the provisions of WAC 172-64 (Alcohol Policy at Eastern Washington University), and the University's Drug and Alcohol Abuse Prevention Policy. - 10.4 Safety Committees.
 The Union will designate an Employee from its represented unit to serve on the University-wide safety committee.
 In the event the University forms additional safety committees or sub-committees with responsibilities for areas in which Union Employees are working, the Union will be permitted to select a representative from its unit to sit on any such committee.
-Safety committee meetings will be conducted in accordance with WAC 296-800-13020.

-10.5 Safety Training and Assessments.
+Safety committee meetings will be conducted in accordance with WAC 296-800-13020. - 10.5 Safety Training and Assessments. - 10.5.1 The University will provide training to affected Employees regarding prevention of back, repetitive motion, static loading and other common workplace injuries.

-- 10.5.1 The University will provide training to affected Employees regarding prevention of back, repetitive motion, static loading and other common workplace injuries. - 10.5.2 Employees may request an evaluation of their work station or work site to address ergonomic and other safety issues, including issues involving use of computer monitors, furniture or equipment needs.
+- 10.5.2 Employees may request an evaluation of their work station or work site to address ergonomic and other safety issues, including issues involving use of computer monitors, furniture or equipment needs.
 The University's environmental health and safety office will conduct such assessments.
 Recommendations for alterations to the workstation identified during an assessment will be shared with the affected Employee's supervisor and with the Employee. - 10.6 On-the-Job Injuries.
-An Employee who suffers a work-related illness or injury should report that illness or injury to his or her supervisor within twenty-four (24) hours, unless the Employee is prevented by incapacity from doing so.
-If the illness or injury is one for which time-loss payments are provided through the workers' compensation system, the Employee may choose to receive only such time-loss payment, or may choose to use paid leave in combination with workers' compensation benefits as follows: - 10.6.1 An Employee choosing to take sick leave while receiving workers' compensation benefits will receive his or her full sick leave pay, but must turn over to the University the time-loss payments he or she receives.
-The Employee's sick leave balance will be credited based on the value of time-loss payments paid to the University. - 10.6.2 An Employee choosing to use compensatory time, vacation leave or personal holiday leave while receiving workers' compensation benefits will receive the full value of such paid leave in addition to his or her time-loss payments to the University. - 10.6.3 Employees will not be required to use Family Medical Leave for work-related illness or injuries covered by workers' compensation.
+An Employee who suffers a work-related illness or injury must report that illness or injury to his or her supervisor within twenty-four (24) hours, unless the Employee is prevented by incapacity from doing so.
+If the illness or injury is one for which time-loss payments are provided through the workers' compensation system, the Employee may choose to receive only such time-loss payment, or may choose to use paid leave in combination with workers' compensation benefits as follows: - An Employee choosing to use compensatory time, vacation leave, sick leave or personal holiday leave while receiving workers' compensation benefits will receive the full value of such paid leave in addition to his or her time-loss payments to the University. - 10.6.2 Employees will not be required to use Family Medical Leave for work-related illness or injuries covered by workers' compensation.